-If you hand deliver the invitations, you may want to slip them in envelopes with some jellybeans or foilwrapped chocolates.
+If you have the time and inclination, you could make your own by using rubber stamps, thumbprints and ink, or finger paints!
+If you hand deliver the invitations, you may want to slip them in envelopes with some jellybeans or foil-wrapped chocolates.